 The inventory includes two categories, Tier 1 and 2.
-Contaminated Sites for [insert municipality] Chester are shown in Figure [insert Figure number 30].
+While there are no listed Gcontaminated Ssites within the boundaries of the Borough of Stanhope, as for linear municipality] are shown in Figure 26, linear Figure number] there is an adjacent site listed in Mount Olive Township.
+This adjacent site is of concern to the Borough of Stanhope as two (2) of its municipal wells (Wells #3 and #4) are located on that site.
 Municipal awareness of these sites will help a town establish richer information about the sites, including the nature, extent and characterization of on-site contamination, past uses, and redevelopment and restoration potential.